Guide to setting up a spray tan business

 Spray Tan Business Money-Saving Tips

 You can check out the best value products I have suggested at the top of this page.
-I’m going to share one of the best money-saving and environmentally friendly salon tips that save my business over £5000 a year.
+I will share one of the best money-saving and environmentally friendly salon tips that save my business over £5000 a year.

 So let’s do the calculation.

-Say we do 1000 spray tans a month in our salon, we will need 1000 sticky feet which will be roughly 50 pence each, costing the salon £500 a month.
-If we make our own sticky feet, it will cost us 7 pence and 30 seconds to make them individually saving us £437 a month and therefore £5244 a year and if you’re doing a portion of those 1000 spray tans in a month, that’s you sorted for a well deserved 5 grand holiday!
+Say we do 1000 spray tans a month in our salon; we will need 1000 sticky feet, roughly 50 pence each, costing the salon £500 a month.
+If we make our own sticky feet, it will cost us 7 pence and 30 seconds to make them individually, saving us £437 a month and therefore £5244 a year, and if you’re doing a portion of those 1000 spray tans in a month, that’s you sorted for a well deserved holiday!

 Here’s how I make them:

 Step 1: Fold two cardboard sheets in half (must be a thick card such as 220gsm and above)

 Step 2: cut the corners off